xavibenjamin/theboldreport.net/_posts/2017-02-06-my-favorite-textexpander-snippets.markdown

 ## Code

 When it comes to writing code, autocompletion has come a long way.
 I had to whiteboard a week ago, and realized I'm useless without my code editor.
-[Atom](!g "atom code editor") autocompletes everything for me.
-[Emmet](!g "Emmet io") is a huge help too. *However*, the one coding snippet I use is to create a comment block in SCSS.
+[Atom][6508-0005] autocompletes everything for me.
+[Emmet][6508-0006] is a huge help too. *However*, the one coding snippet I use is to create a comment block in SCSS.
 By typing `;bcomm`, it expands into this:

 ```scss
 // -------------------------------